FrontendMasters/front-end-handbook-2018/learning/react.md

 ###### NOTES:

-Once you have a good handle on React you might consider looking at [Preact](https://preactjs.com/) or [Inferno](https://infernojs.org/), or both.
-When you have Redux mastered, take a look [MobX](https://mobx.js.org/) or consider creating your own small custom Redux like implementation from scratch.
+Once you have a good handle on React move on to learning a more robust state management solution like [MobX](https://mobx.js.org/).
+If you are an experienced developer with Functional Programming knowledge look at [Redux](https://redux.js.org/).
+If you need help understanding the role of state management beyond React's `setState` watch, "[Advanced State Management in React (feat.
+Redux and MobX)](https://frontendmasters.com/courses/react-state/)".